elba/elba/docs/src/reference/indices.rst

 index which the packages of this index need to build properly must be specified in this field, or else package building will fail during dependency resolution.

+An additional key, ``backend``, should be the url of the backend API.

 Metadata structure
 ~~~~~~~~~~~~~~~~~~